Enterprise features for the Apollo Router

 Whenever your router instance starts up and connects to GraphOS, it fetches a license, which is the credential that authorizes its use of Enterprise features:

 A router instance retains its license for the duration of its execution.
-If you terminate a router instance and then later start a new instance on the same machine, it must fetch a new license.
+If you stop a router instance and then later start a new instance on the same machine, it must fetch a new license.

 Licenses are served via Apollo Uplink, the same multi-cloud endpoint that your router uses to fetch its supergraph schema from GraphOS.
 Because of this, licenses introduce no additional network dependencies, meaning your router's uptime remains unaffected.
+To learn more about multi-cloud Uplink, read the Apollo blog post.

 A router instance's license is valid for the duration of your organization's current subscription billing period (plus a grace period), even if the router temporarily becomes disconnected from GraphOS.